 Big ‘hero’ images

 ‘Hero’ background images (i.e. ones that take up most of the screen at the top of the homepage) are a big trend in web design generally, and from a cursive look at all those charity site thumbnails you can see that virtually all of them have a big photo at the top.
+It’s a theme common to a lot of our charity web design work as well.

 Some charities have an advantage when it comes to photos – they have the budget to commission good bespoke ones, or they’re in quite a ‘photogenic’ niche.
 Children’s and animals’ charities will generally find it easier to source a really compelling ‘hero’ image.
 If your charity works in a more intangible niche (e.g. medical research or counselling) then it’s much harder.